-The Benefits of GU10 LED Bulbs Compared to Other Types
+The Benefits of LED Lighting

 LED bulbs have been available for several years, when they were originally introduced they were very expensive, had a low light output and poor light color, that has now changed, prices have reduced dramatically and there is now a huge range of bulbs on offer with various light outputs, colors and beam angles.

-Why Choose LED Bulbs?
+Why Choose LED Lighting?

 They have a working life of approximately 50,000 hours compared to an incandescent lamp which is approximately 2000 hours.
 This has significant benefits in terms of maintenance cost savings, especially for commercial premises, an incandescent bulb would need to be replaced 25 times during the lifetime of one LED equivalent.
 The cost saving is not just the reduction in the work hours of the maintenance staff required to replace the bulbs, but also the cost of purchasing the 25 replacement incandescent light bulbs.

 The environmental benefits of are many, reduction in mercury content, reductions in carbon emissions not just because they require less power but because 25 incandescent bulbs need to be manufactured to provide the same service as one LED bulb.
 See the energy consumption table for more information.

 They are considered to be the safest type of light source because they produce very little heat, do not shatter and do not contain mercury or a filament.

 Additional advantages compared to other types of bulb are that they are not adversely affected by vibration so are useful in harsh environments, they produce instant maximum light output compared to a CFL type lamp, there lifespan is not affected by switching on and off, and they are physically small in size.